 Be encouraged: even small steps forward mean that you aren't going backward.

 Progress is progress.
 The End.
 Shaping old or forming new habits takes time.

 My three little goals from last year have actually carried over into this year, not as goals, but as part of my lifestyle.
 I have continued to get up at 5am to read devotionals every morning.
 We have joined a gym as a family to continue exercising.
 We have tried to stay on top of the clutter so that matters don't get out of hand.

 I'm not a Bible scholar, an Olympian, or minimalist by any means, but I am heading in the right direction.

 Although, I'm not sure I will ever be a minimalist...

-If you stumble on your goal path, pick yourself up, dust yourself off, and carry on.
-Look toward the goal you have set for yourself and just keep moving forward.
+If you stumble on your goals' path, pick yourself up, dust yourself off, and carry on.
+Look toward the goals you have set for yourself and just keep moving forward.